Normalized Cash Flow is first a banker’s term. They use it when they they are assessing the capacity of a firm to service debt.

 It’s much like a handicap for golfers or total points for a hockey player.

-Sellers use normalized cash flow as a guide when pricing a business.
+Brokers use the same normalized cash flow number as the banker but with a different multiple as a guide when pricing a business.

-Buyers often use normalized cash flow numbers as the base for a pro-forma to speculate how the numbers would differ if they were running the firm.
+And Buyers will often use normalized cash flow numbers as the base for a pro-forma to speculate how the numbers would differ if they were running the firm.

 NCF is always based on actual historical numbers.
 When there is a change ownership, differing circumstances may change the future finances of the firm.
 But those changes will be reflected in a pro-forma numbers, not in the normalized cash flow numbers, until they become historical.